okfn/opendefinition/source/open-definition-dev.markdown

 The term **package** may also be used to denote a collection of works.
 Of course such a package may be considered a work in itself.

-The term **license** refers to the legal license under which the work is made available.
+The term **license** refers to the legal terms under which the work is made available.
 Where no license has been made this should be interpreted as referring to the resulting default legal conditions under which the work is available (for example copyright).